Act to Ensure Protection of Conscience in Health Care

 6(5) Health care personnel unwilling or unable to comply with this section must

 promptly arrange for a patient to be seen by other health care personnel who can do so.

 7(1) Subject to subsection (2), when a patient is imminently likely to suffer death or permanent serious injury if a service is not immediately provided, health care personnel must

-(a) if no competent and willing health care personnel are available, participate in such services that are within their competence, including designated services; or
+(a) if no competent and willing health care personnel are available, participate in such services that are within their competence, including contested services; or

-(b) immediately arrange for available competent and willing health care personnel to provide the service, including designated services.
+(b) immediately arrange for available competent and willing health care personnel to provide such services, including contested services.

 7(2) This section does not apply when the service intended to prevent imminent death or imminent permanent serious injury to one person has been or is likely to be facilitated by a contested service resulting in the death or serious permanent injury of another person.